heyjva/support/src/voice-pe/getting-started/connect-device-to-wifi.md

         - If you do not have an account yet, select **Learn more**, then **Try 1 month for free**.
         - For more information, refer to the guide on [Getting started with Home Assistant Cloud](https://www.home-assistant.io/voice_control/voice_remote_cloud_assistant/).
       - **Option 2**: If you choose **Do it yourself**:
-        - {% stepInfo "If you have lower-power hardware, this option is not recommended.
-Weaker Home Assistant hardware can lead to slow speech processing." %}
+        - {% stepInfo %}If you have lower-power hardware, this option is not recommended.
+Weaker Home Assistant hardware can lead to slow speech processing.{% endstepInfo %}
         - Select **Setup with add-ons**.
         - **Result**: The required add-ons are being installed: **Whisper**, **Piper**.
    4. On the integrations page, under **Discovered**, **Add** the **Whisper** and **Piper** integrations.